MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

   - The integration monitors the transaction statuses of the work orders and projects.
 The transaction statuses indicate the synchronization state of the data, such as unsynchronized, processing, synchronizing, and failed.
 The integration also provides error handling and retry mechanisms to resolve any synchronization issues.

-  - If the transaction fails to complete, it's backed out and the status in Field Service indicates the failure.
+  - If the transaction fails to complete, the status in Field Service indicates the failure.
 The system retries the transaction three times.

   - If the transaction still fails to synchronize, the error and transaction details are preserved in the finance and operations transaction record You can use these details troubleshoot the issue.